DNAvigation/Compare/README.md

 # Compare
-Assessing the performance of pathogenicity prediction methods for rare nonsynonymous SNVs
+Assessing the performance of pathogenicity prediction methods for rare in coding region